samcarter/tikzducks/README.md

 This is a little LaTeX package for ducks to be used in *TikZ* pictures.
 The project is a continuation of https://tex.stackexchange.com/a/347458/36296

-This project is licensed under the LaTeX Project Public License (LPPL), see http://www.latex-project.org/lppl.txt
+This project is licensed under the LaTeX Project Public License v1.3c or later, see http://www.latex-project.org/lppl.txt

 The project repository, including a bug tracker, can be found at https://github.com/samcarter8/tikzducks/issues